gudrunhe/secdec/doc/source/installation.rst

 Installation
 ============

-Download the program and install
+Download the Program and Install
 --------------------------------

 `pySecDec` should run fine with both, `python` 2.7 and `python` 3